 Ingredients

-- 3 lb apples (approx. 6 medium apples, peeled, cored, quartered and chopped into smaller chunks.)
+- 3 lb apples, approx. 6 medium apples, peeled, cored, quartered and chopped into smaller chunks.

-- 1/2 cup water
+- ½ cup water

-- 2 tbsp fresh lemon juice
+- 2 tablespoon fresh lemon juice

-- 1/4 cup white sugar ((optional))
+- ¼ cup white sugar, (optional)

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 tsp salt
+- ¼ teaspoon salt

 Instructions

 - Place the peeled, cored, quartered and chopped apples in a large pot.
 Stir in the 1/2 cup of water, lemon juice, sugar (if using), 1/2 teaspoon ground cinnamon, and salt.
 Bring to a boil over high heat.
-Once simmering, reduce heat to low and cover pot with a tight-fitting lid.
-Maintain a low simmer for 30 minutes or until the apples are completely soft and cooked through.

 - Once fully cooked, remove from heat.
 For chunky applesauce, mash the apples directly in the pot using a potato masher.
 For smooth applesauce, add the apples to a food processor or blender and blend until smooth (if using a blender, work in batches and allow time to cool), or use a hand-held immersion blender and blend directly in the pot.